runspired/runspired.com/_posts/2025-03-07-thinking-in-derivation.md

 and does not require either effects or relay is that while we support imperative code, we enable all work to be done in a reactive derived manner.

+Further, we actively want to steer apps away from async computeds and feel such a primitive would be an unmitigated disaster https://github.com/tc39/proposal-signals/issues/30 representing the totality of the worst-parts of javascript and EmberData historically.

 This was the underlying message of the introduction of the methods and components for Reactive Control Flow.